 Are you ready to take the challenge?

 Start this challenge the week of October 30 and you'll have a bunch to talk about at Thanksgiving dinner.
 It doesn't have to be November though to enjoy this challenge.
-Any time of year is a good time for gratitude.
+Any time of year is a great time to show some gratitude.